Flute thrashes time,

 I make my way along the beach

-upon which nothing grows,
+where nothing grows,

-I see cormorants carve air currents and
+I see cormorants carve air currents in

 shriek of triage, I leave my splintered mark